bhoraskar/bhoraskar.github.io/covid.md

 - Body ache, weakness + mild fever are earliest symptoms
 - Cough and cold
-- Some also have diarrhea
+- Some also have diarrhoea
 - If these persist beyond 3 days and/or associated with fever &gt; 100 F get RT PCR done

 ## Why not Immediately?

-- Mild body ache, lasting for 2-3 hours disappearing by itself is more likely tu be due to non Covid viral fever
+- Mild body ache, lasting for 2-3 hours disappearing by itself is more likely to be due to non Covid viral fever
 - If you test very early it may not come positive despite having disease.

 ## During Home isolation